 Each month, we ask cardholders the following:

-- How confident are you that you can pay the monthly statement balance on all of your credit cards in full this month?
+- On a scale of 1 (not at all confident) to 5 (very confident), how confident are you that you can pay the monthly statement balance on all of your credit cards in full this month?

 - How many times have you paid all of your monthly statement balances in full in the past six months?